vinaywadhwa/compose-rules/docs/rules.md

             .clip(shape = RoundedCornerShape(8.dp))
             // Background with rounded corners
             .background(color = backgroundColor, shape = RoundedCornerShape(8.dp))
-            // Tapping on it does a ripple, the ripple is bound incorrectly to the composable .clickable { /* TODO */ }
+            // Tapping on it does a ripple, the ripple is bound correctly now to the composable .clickable { /* TODO */ }
     ) {
         // rest of the implementation